MicrosoftDocs/learn/learn-pr/wwl-sci/build-overall-security-strategy-architecture/includes/7-design-for-hybrid-multi-tenant-environments.md

 -   Additional environments may be purchased through the Additional environment Add-On.
 Additional environments can only be added to \"paid\" subscriptions, and not trials or Internal Use Rights (IUR).
 If subscriptions are purchased through Volume Licensing, additional environments need to be purchased through a Large Account Reseller (LAR)

--   Existing trials or subscriptions cannot be merged onto an additional environment; instead, data and customizations needed to move over
+-   Existing trials or subscriptions can't be merged onto another environment; instead, data and customizations needed to move over

 #### Uses for multi-tenants